eprod2016/MSMS-Glycoside-Libraries/README.md

 # MSMS-Glycoside-Libraries
-Alternative Identification of Glycosides Using MS/MS Matching with an In Silico-Modified Aglycone Mass Spectra Library
+Manuscript: Alternative Identification of Glycosides Using MS/MS Matching with an In Silico-Modified Aglycone Mass Spectra Library by Elys P Rodriguez

 Find all libraries in this link: